Applications for Employment

 - First Aid Certificate, or achievement within 2 months of employment

-- Commitment to ongoing training
+- Commitment to ongoing training and development of new skills

 - Knowledge of Disability Inclusion Act 2013 & Disability Service Standards